eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

   IResourceServiceProvider.Registry.INSTANCE;
 ```

-However, we strongly encourage you to use dependency injection.
+However, we strongly encourage you to use [dependency injection](302_configuration.html#dependency-injection).
 Now that we know how to export elements to be referable from other resources, we need to learn how those exported [IEObjectDescriptions]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IEObjectDescription.java) can be made available to the referencing resources.
-That is the responsibility of [global scoping]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/IGlobalScopeProvider.java) which is described in the following chapter.
+That is the responsibility of [global scoping]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/IGlobalScopeProvider.java) which is described in the following section.

-If you would like to see what's in the index, you could could use the 'Open Model Element' dialog from the navigation menu entry.
+If you would like to see what's in the index, you could use the 'Open Model Element' dialog from the navigation menu entry.

 #### Global Scopes Based On External Configuration (e.g. Class Path Based) {#index-based}

-Instead of explicitly referring to imported resources, the other possibility is to have some kind of external configuration in order to define what is visible from outside a resource.
-Java for instances uses the notion of the class path to define containers (jars and class folders) which contain any referenceable elements.
-In the case of Java also the order of such entries is important.
+Instead of explicitly referring to imported resources, another option is to have some kind of external configuration in order to define what is visible from outside a resource.
+Java for instance uses the notion of the class path to define containers (jars and class folders) which contain referenceable elements.
+In the case of Java the order of such entries is also important.

-Since version 1.0.0 Xtext provides support for this kind of global scoping.
-To enable it, a [DefaultGlobalScopeProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/impl/DefaultGlobalScopeProvider.java) has to be bound to the [IGlobalScopeProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/IGlobalScopeProvider.java) interface.
+To enable support for this kind of global scoping in Xtext, a [DefaultGlobalScopeProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/impl/DefaultGlobalScopeProvider.java) has to be bound to the [IGlobalScopeProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/IGlobalScopeProvider.java) interface.
 By default Xtext leverages the class path mechanism since it is well designed and already understood by most of our users.
 The available tooling provided by JDT and PDE to configure the class path adds even more value.
-However, it is just a default: You can reuse the infrastructure without using Java and independent from the JDT.
+However, it is just a default: you can reuse the infrastructure without using Java and be independent from the JDT.

-In order to know what is available in the "world" a global scope provider which relies on external configuration needs to read that configuration in and be able to find all candidates for a certain [EReference]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EReference.java).
-If you don't want to force users to have a folder and file name structure reflecting the actual qualified names of the referenceable [EObjects]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java), you'll have to load all resources up front and either keep holding them in memory or remembering all information which is needed for the resolution of cross-references.
+In order to know what is available in the "world", a global scope provider which relies on external configuration needs to read that configuration in and be able to find all candidates for a certain [EReference]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EReference.java).
+If you don't want to force users to have a folder and file name structure reflecting the actual qualified names of the referenceable [EObjects]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java), you'll have to load all resources up front and either keep holding them in memory or remember all information which is needed for the resolution of cross-references.
 In Xtext that information is provided by a so called [IEObjectDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IEObjectDescription.java).

 ##### About the Index, Containers and Their Manager {#containers}

 Xtext ships with an index which remembers all [IResourceDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) and their [IEObjectDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IEObjectDescription.java) objects.
 In the IDE-context (i.e. when running the editor, etc.) the index is updated by an incremental project builder.
-As opposed to that, in a non-UI context you typically do not have to deal with changes such that the infrastructure can be much simpler.
-In both situations the global index state is held by an implementation of [IResourceDescriptions]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescriptions.java) (Note the plural form!).
+As opposed to that, in a non-UI context you typically do not have to deal with changes, hence the infrastructure can be much simpler.
+In both situations the global index state is held by an implementation of [IResourceDescriptions]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescriptions.java) (note the plural form!).
 The bound singleton in the UI scenario is even aware of unsaved editor changes, such that all linking happens to the latest maybe unsaved version of the resources.
 You will find the Guice configuration of the global index in the UI scenario in [SharedModule]({{site.src.xtext}}/plugins/org.eclipse.xtext.ui.shared/src/org/eclipse/xtext/ui/shared/internal/SharedModule.java).

 The index is basically a flat list of instances of [IResourceDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java).
 The index itself doesn't know about visibility constraints due to class path restriction.
 Rather than that, they are defined by the referencing language by means of so called [IContainers]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IContainer.java): While Java might load a resource via [ClassLoader.loadResource()]({{site.javadoc.java}}/java/lang/ClassLoader.html) (i.e. using the class path mechanism), another language could load the same resource using the file system paths.